Schema

 and v2

 , are derived from the table above.
-Each vertex has a unique identifier Id
+Each node (vertex) has a unique identifier Id

 and includes the properties name